renhang31/Urban-Mountain-Cooling-Effects-LQM/README.md

 /scripts: Python and R scripts for data processing, analysis, and model building.

-LST_retrieval.py: Scripts for retrieving and processing LST data from Landsat imagery.

 data_preprocessing.py: Scripts for preprocessing various datasets (e.g., vegetation indices, road density).

 xgboost_model.py: Code for training the XGBoost model to predict cooling intensity.

 shap_analysis.py: Code for generating SHAP plots to explain the model.

-/figures: Contains the code and resulting images for all the figures in the paper, such as the spatial distribution of cooling effects and feature importance analysis.

-/tables: Code for generating tables, such as the summary of results on cooling distances and areas.

 3. Installation and Setup